You vs. Wild: Episode 3 - Searching for a Saint Bernard

 Deep snow, crevasses and avalanches are just some of the threats Bear will face when you help him locate a lost rescue dog in the Swiss Alps.

 Episode 4 - Lost on Snow Mountain

 Bear must survive for 24 hours on a frigid mountain pass in the Swiss Alps until help can arrive.
 Should he stay put or stay moving?
 It's your choice!

-Episode 5 - A Venomous Adventure part 1
+Episode 5 - A Venomous Adventure, Pt.
+1

 A cargo plane has crash-landed in a scorching desert canyon, and Bear needs your help to find it.
 But first, will you put him in a plane or a helicopter?

-Episode 6 - A Venomous Adventure part 2
+Episode 6 - A Venomous Adventure, Pt.
+2

 Explore the desert as you help Bear comb the unforgiving landscape to acquire the venom of a snake, a scorpion and a tarantula.
 Can you find all three?

 Episode 7 - Land of the Dragons

 Stranded on the cliffs above a rocky coastline, Bear has to make his way miles inland through a dense forest to safety—all with your assistance.